ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_thread_pool_size {#max-thread-pool-size}

-The maximum number of threads in the Global Thread pool.
+ClickHouse uses threads from the Global Thread pool to process queries.
+If there is no idle thread to process a query then a new thread is created and added to the pool. `max_thread_pool_size` limits the maximum number of threads in the pool.

+Possible values:

+-   Positive integer.

-Default value: 10000.
+Default value: `10000`.

 **Example**